Rhetoric in Greece and Travelogue Filmmaking

 Apply Now

-Students will apply to the Summer Global Ambassador Scholarship on Academic Works in January 2024.
+Students will apply to the Global Ambassador Scholarship on Academic Works by January 2026.

 Students can take either one or both courses offered.
 Please note that in order to use financial aid in the summer, students need to take a total of 6 credits.